 This is a column that focuses on something or some things from the comic book sphere of influence that may not get the credit and recognition it deserves.
 Whether that’s a list of comic book movies, ongoing comics, or a set of stories featuring a certain character.
 The columns may take the form of a bullet pointed list, or a slightly longer thinkpiece – there’s really no formula for this other than whether the things being covered are Underrated in some way.
-This week: Lee Falk and the Phantom.
+This week: The Phantom.

-Although he has been in continuous publication in newspaper strips from the 30’s, The Ghost Who Walks has also appeared in several comic books throughout the last few decades – the most recent of which was Dynamite Entertainment’s The Last Phantom, a fantastic 12 issue modern take on this legendary character that I highly recommend.
+If you’re curious about the Phantom in the comics, well although the character has been in continuous publication in newspaper strips from the 30’s, The Ghost Who Walks has also appeared in several comic books throughout the last few decades – the most recent of which was Dynamite Entertainment’s The Last Phantom, a fantastic 12 issue modern take on this legendary character that I highly recommend.
 You can find the issues collected under The Last Phantom: Ghost Walk and Jungle Rules.

 Join us next week when we look at something else that is, for whatever reason, Underrated.